 Three-time Derringer Award and three-time Agatha Award nominee for Best Short Story, Amazon bestselling historical novelist, author of the Bruce Kohler Mysteries, editor of anthologies Where Crime Never Sleeps and Me Too Short Stories

-Advance praise from bestselling authors:
+Praise from bestselling authors:

 "Elizabeth Zelvin has put together a strong collection that reminds us how the daily lives of women can be affected.
 The characters in these stories will challenge, surprise, and inspire you." - Alafair Burke

 "A soul-satisfying anthology of justice and revenge, expertly edited by Elizabeth Zelvin." - Jenny Milchman